top of page

 These vessels are indispensable, ensuring the safe and efficient transport of supplies, materials, and personnel to offshore sites.

 Over 5,000 offshore support vessels (OSVs) are currently in operation globally, with more than 600 on order.
-This surge underscores the increasing need for these specialized vessels as offshore activities proliferate.
+This surge underscores the increasing need for these specialized vessels as offshore activities have grown in volume over the last years.

 Key Takeaways